Leocardoso94/Free-Courses/CONTRIBUTING.md

 ### Add JSON Object in code

-To add new course please follow below steps:
+To add new course please follow steps:

 1. Fork this repo
 2. Go to the folder /src/data